-Using social media you can use Facebook Ads (one exception: if you paint nudity, or something similar you are not eligible for advertising on Facebook).
+Using social media you can use Facebook Ads (one exception: if you paint nudity or something similar you are not eligible for advertising on Facebook).

 How do I price my art?

-Artfinder suggests to implement Basic pricing strategy:
+Artfinder suggests implementing a Basic pricing strategy:

 - Set an acceptable hourly rate

 - Multiply this by the hours spent creating an artwork

 For example, if you decided on an hourly rate of $16 and spent 20 hours creating your piece, the materials for which cost $120, your calculation would look like this: